nyamwea05/week-three-code-challenge/README.md

 # week-three-code-challenge
-       Film Festival Website
+                                 Flatiron Movie Theater Website

-This is a sample website for a film festival, built with HTML, CSS, and JavaScript.
+This is a  website for a  Movie Theater created using HTML, js css and html.

 Features

-The website allows users to:
+The website  renders the following to the users:

+enables the users to;

-View a list of films
+Outlook the list of films.
-Click on a film to see more details
+Click on a film to view more details.
-Add tickets to a film
+Increment tickets to a film.
-Reset the number of tickets sold for a film
+Reset the number of tickets sold for a film so as to prevent stock out.

 Dependencies

-The website has no external dependencies.
+           In Flariton
+application, Flatdango, allows a user to purchase movie tickets from the in theater (only ).

-Code Structure
+Code framework;

-The code is structured into the following files:
+The code is structured to execute the following functions:
+The HTML structures the web page and its content.
+The CSS give styling to the elements on the wb page.

-index.html: the main HTML file for the website styles.css: the CSS stylesheet for the website app.js: the JavaScript code for fetching and rendering films, as well as updating ticket counts How to Use
+ The JavaScript  fetch's and dispay's films, as well as updating ticket counts.

+ what should be happening in the web page;

-Upon opening the website, the list of films will be displayed on the left-hand side of the screen.
-Clicking on a film will display its details on the right-hand side of the screen, including its title, runtime, description, poster image, capacity, showtime, and number of tickets sold.
+As soon as the website is opened, the list of films will be displayed on the web page.
+Clicking on a film will display its details on  the screen, including its title, runtime, description, poster image, capacity, showtime, and number of tickets sold.

-To add tickets to a film, click on the "Add tickets" button.
-This will increase the number of tickets sold for the film by one.
+For the purpose of augmenting the number of tickets sold for a film, select the "Add tickets" button, which will result in an increase of one in the quantity of tickets sold.

-To reset the number of tickets sold for a film, click on the "Reset tickets" button.
+ In the interest of refreshing the number of tickets sold for a film, click on the ("Reset tickets")button.

-Contributing

-Contributions to the code are welcome!
-Please fork the repository and submit a pull request with your changes.
+Contributor
+The main contributor to this mini web is NellieMK65.

 License

 This code is licensed under the MIT License.
-See LICENSE.md for more details.